College Credit in High School - Fast Track

 - Work towards a BSC degree while in high school.

 - Deliver a substantial savings for both parents and students through reduced tuition costs.

 - Offer flexible learning methods including high school classroom, online, interactive video or at the BSC campus.

 - Qualify for the ND Dual-Credit Tuition: ND Dual-Credit Tuition Scholarship.

 - Receive the perks of being a BSC student.

-- Must be a high school sophomore, junior, or senior
+- Must be a high school sophomore, junior, or senior.

-- Must have a cumulative 2.0 GPA
+- Must have at least a cumulative 2.0 GPA (Mandan requires 3.0).

-- Must meet any course placement score and/or prerequisites to enroll
+- Must meet any course placement score and/or prerequisites to enroll.

-- Permission from parent/legal guardian and high school designee
+- Permission from parent/legal guardian and high school designee.